All Episodes

 Legitimately so.

-I'm mad and I can't tell you what kind of thing's going on out there.
+I'm mad, and I can't tell you what kind of thing's going on out there.

-Am I irrational mad about it?
+Am I irrationally mad about it?

 I don't think so, but I'm mad.

-That's not the my my point, but I mean, I am not docile about stuff going on out there.
+But, I mean, I am not docile about stuff going on out there.

 I think I've been pretty patient.